hanxiaomax/Learncpp_CN/docs/4-9-Boolean-values.md

 COPY

-However, when _std::boolalpha_ is enabled, “0” and “1” will no longer be treated as booleans.
+However, when `std::boolalpha` is enabled, “0” and “1” will no longer be treated as booleans.

-Boolean return values
+## 布尔类型的返回值

 Boolean values are often used as the return values for functions that check whether something is true or not.
 Such functions are typically named starting with the word _is_(e.g. isEqual) or _has_ (e.g. hasCommonDivisor).